AlexMGitHub/DeepShark/README.md

 I next wanted to write an AI class that would play somewhat intelligently but still maintain a stochastic nature.
 This AI could play out longer and more realistic poker tournaments and possibly even be used to generate initial training data for a neural network.
 I wanted this AI to have a rough idea of the strength of its current hand, but not get too bogged down into calculating complicated drawing odds and outs for a particular hand.

 I called this class of dumb AIs the "heuristic" AI, as I used some basic poker rules of thumb to guide its decision making.
-I combined these rules of thumb with a
+I combined these rules of thumb with a Monte Carlo simulation to assess the strength of the player's current position.
+I found that math for calculating poker odds quickly gets complicated [[1]](#references), and a Monte Carlo simulation will get me a good enough answer to make reasonable decisions.
+I only run Monte Carlo simulations during post-flop rounds, as pre-flop I judge the strength of the player's hand by the player's position at the table and whether the player's hole cards are contained in a list of strong starting hands.
+I obtained the lists for a tight aggressive player (TAG) from [[2]](#reference), and added additional strong hands to the list for a loose aggressive player (LAG).
+The TAG and LAG AI have identical playstyles; the only difference is that the LAG is willing to play a larger number of starting hands than the TAG.

-I used some of the formulas and tables in [1] to generate approximate probabilities of winning the game based on the current hand without considering any draws or number of outs.
-The math quickly gets complicated, and so I only generated look-up tables for a few specific scenarios and used ballpark-correct approximations for the calculations.
-I applied a stochastic element to the AI's decision making by using a Gaussian distribution to randomly generate numbers.
-The Gaussian distribution's average and standard deviation are determined both by the strength of the current hand and by the AI's play style.
-The random number is compared to a threshold that is determined by the AI's play style.
-The resulting action will depend upon whether the random number exceeded the threshold or not.
+The Monte Carlo simulation adds a stochastic element to the AI's decision making as I used the resulting expected win probability in combination with pot odds to determine the player's action.
+The pot odds are calculated as the ratio of the chips required to call the bet divided by the total amount of chips in the pot assuming that you call.
+If the expected win percentage is larger than the pot odds, then it is worth calling as in the long-run you are expected to win more money than you would lose.
+The pot odds are the ratio of the amount of money the player is risking by calling the bet to the amount of money the player could potentially win.
+Intuitively, if the pot odds are small then we are risking a relatively small amount of money to win a lot of money.
+The smaller the pot odds (as a percentage) and the larger the probability of winning, the stronger the player's position.
+For situations where the pot odds and win probability are nearly equal, I used a uniform distribution to add further stochasticity to the player's decision making.
+For example, if the ratio of the probability of winning to the pot odds is greater than a uniform random number between 0 and 1, then the player calls.
+Otherwise the player checks or folds.
+This prevents the AI from always folding to big bluffs, but still gives a probability of folding proportionate to how weak the hand is.
 The expected result is a player AI that will typically make reasonable decisions based on the strength of its current hand, but can unpredictably take actions such as bluffing on a weak hand, slow playing a strong hand, calling another player's bluff, etc.

 ### Considerations for Neural Network Architecture
 One point of consideration is whether the neural network architecture ought to be some sort of recurrent neural network or other configuration that remembers previous states.